And Get Up To $500 Back If Your Team Loses!

 Super Bowl prop betting is a genre all its own.
 Speculators place bets on odds for how the coin-toss will play out, what color Gatorade will show up on the sidelines, and even on weird things that occur during the game (what a concept!) such as betting “the odds or evens” on a final point tally.

-Watch this space for more on Super Bowl proposition bets – the topic is boundless!
+Watch this space for more on Super Bowl prop bets – the topic is boundless!

 Live Betting on the Super Bowl